 Are you ready to give this recipe a try?
 Gather up your ingredients!

-Use a cookie scoop to scoop up cookie dough and use your hands to roll it into balls.
+Step 5: Use a cookie scoop to scoop up cookie dough and use your hands to roll it into balls.
 Next, roll the dough balls in powdered sugar.
 Kids love helping make these cookies because they can play with their hands!

 This is the same process used to make my gluten free chocolate crinkle cookies.

-Optional: You can bake your cookie balls as is, or use a glass to gently press down the cookies flatter.
-Bake at 350 degrees for 7-8 minutes.
+Step 6: Optional: You can bake your cookie balls as is, or use a glass to gently press down the cookies flatter.
+Bake at 350º F for 7-8 minutes.
 Remove from the oven and allow the cookies to cool on a cooling rack.

 - Our family loves these chocolate Gluten Free Swiss Brunsli Cookies.